Known limitations¶

 - CCSDS-OEM ephemeris: covariance blocks (

-COVARIANCE_START…COVARIANCE_STOP) are skipped; acceleration columns past the mandatory six state components are rejected. - STK-TimePosVel ephemeris: the
+COVARIANCE_START…COVARIANCE_STOP) are skipped; acceleration columns past the mandatory six state components are rejected.
+A multi-segment file whose segments declare conflictingTIME_SYSTEMvalues is rejected, since the concatenated epoch column would mix time scales. - STK-TimePosVel ephemeris: the

 EphemerisTimePosVelAcc(with acceleration) andEphemerisTimePos(position-only) data-section variants are rejected. - CCSDS-AEM attitude: only

 QUATERNIONandEULER_ANGLEsegment types parse.
-Rate/derivative/spin variants (QUATERNION/DERIVATIVE,QUATERNION/RATE,EULER_ANGLE/RATE,SPIN,SPIN/NUTATION) are rejected, and multi-segment files mixing differentATTITUDE_TYPEvalues are rejected (the column shapes are not concatenable). - SPK ephemeris: the parser assumes one spacecraft per file (which matches GMAT's writer behaviour).
+Rate/derivative/spin variants (QUATERNION/DERIVATIVE,QUATERNION/RATE,EULER_ANGLE/RATE,SPIN,SPIN/NUTATION) are rejected.
+Multi-segment files are rejected when their segments mix differentATTITUDE_TYPEvalues (the column shapes are not concatenable) or conflictingTIME_SYSTEMvalues. - SPK ephemeris: the parser assumes one spacecraft per file (which matches GMAT's writer behaviour).
 Multi-target SPKs are rejected.

 Epoch promotion is not a time-scale conversion¶